namson256/technology-information-system/README.md

 o PC Assemble

 A computer science student needs to be knowledgeable in everything related to computers, not simply programming and application creation.
-Thus, in this PC assembly section, we have learned how to assemble and disassemble the computer.
+Thus, in this PC assembly section, we have learned how to assemble and reassemble the computer.
 I now know how to remove the RAM, power supply, and many other components.
-With this ability, I consider myself to be a respectable computer scientist.
+I think I'm a passable computer science student with this talent.

 ![pc assemble edit](https://github.com/namson256/technology-information-system/assets/155377702/2c67c683-23d2-40e4-9928-826f1d3e826a)